wisdomPhd/dina_BD/README.md

-# 🎂 Interactive Birthday Greeting App 🎉
+# 🎂 Interactive Birthday App 🎉

 An interactive **Birthday Greeting Web App** built with **Python & Streamlit**.
 Celebrate birthdays with 🎵 Happy Birthday music, 🎂 animated cake & candles, and 🎈 festive effects — all deployed on **Streamlit Cloud**.